-Coach and Other Knockoffs in New York City
+Coach and Other Purse Knockoffs in New York City

 My sister, Linda, and her daughter, Tori, had heard rumors.
 They were in New York City for a week to see some Broadway shows and do all the normal touristy things.
 But most of all, they were there to shop.
-According to rumor, diminutive Chinese women stand on the sidewalk in front of their shops in Chinatown, whispering furtively to passers by, offering to sell high-quality knockoffs of brand-name purses.
+According to rumor, diminutive Chinese women stand on the sidewalk in front of their shops in Chinatown, whispering furtively to passers by, offering to sell brand-name purse knockoffs.

 Hoping for the best, they walked around Chinatown, slowing their pace and listening very closely whenever they passed a shopkeeper lingering on the pavement.
 Once, twice, three times their hopes were dashed.
 Just another rumor with no substance, they decided.
 They were headed back to the hotel when Tori stopped in her tracks.